7 Travel insurance myths that need to be busted right now

 Myth # 7 - I can report any mishaps when I am back home

 There you have it!
-Hope these travel insurance myths and facts will help you make an informed decision the next time you buy travel insurance.
-And do not forget to read the policy document in detail before you buy.
+I hope these travel insurance myths and facts will help you make an informed decision the next time you buy travel insurance.
+And do not forget to read the policy document in detail before you buy it.

 **To understand exactly about the policy coverage, exclusions, etc read the Policy Wordings carefully.**